DanGrigore/AirMaster/README.md

 ### Game instructions:

 * You participate at an aeronautic tournament, where you have to be the best!
 We give you an airplane, which you will control with the help of the joystick, on left-right directions.
-If you want to show off your skills, you just have survive as long as you can
+If you want to show off your skills, you just have to survive as long as you can

 ### Tehnical details: